Consensus and Fee Model

 The OP_CAT Layer, as a Bitcoin execution layer, has a unique fee model with the following characteristics:

-- Transaction fees: Every transaction on the OP_CAT Layer requires sats as transaction fees.
+- Transaction/Gas fees: Every transaction on the OP_CAT Layer requires

 - Miner rewards: When miners produce a valid block, they receive only the transaction fees from that block with zero block reward.